Empower Others to Create Positive Change by Earning a Licensure-Track Master’s in Counseling Online.

 **An official transcript is needed within 60 days of acceptance or before non-attendance drops for the first set of matriculated classes, whichever comes first.

 Highlights of Liberty University’s Online Counseling Degree

 - We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
-Our commitment to excellence also helped us rank among Niche.com’s top 5 online schools in America.
+Our commitment to excellence also helped us rank in the top 10% of Niche.com’s best online schools in America.
 Earning your online Master of Arts in Clinical Mental Health Counseling degree from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - Our MA in Clinical Mental Health Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Earning a degree with CACREP accreditation can help set you apart as a professional who is knowledgeable, prepared, and committed to excellence in counseling.

 - Through 2 required on-campus intensive courses, you will meet and collaborate with peers and professors while completing your online degree and progressing towards your counseling license.